suzeeparker/FRApps_dev3-suzee/docs/FRApps/fr020101_Basic-Blocks.md

 ## 1. Review Files

--  Using VSCode, in a folder called BasicTraining, open:
+-  Using VSCode, in a folder called "0c1_my-basic-blocks", open:
     - index.<b>html</b> and
     - index.<b>css</b>